milosjocic1/SEI-Project-3/README.md

 We delegated functions by feature to each of the members of our team:

-- I would work on creating user accounts, user profiles, destinations and the main quiz function
+- I would work on creating user accounts, user profiles, the list of destinations and the main quiz function
-- One teammate would work on our search function and helping to edit the list of destinations
+- One teammate would work on our search function and APIs for displaying destinations
 - One teammate would work on user review functionality, ratings, site styling/pagination and 3rd party APIs

 I started by looking for a suitable list of destinations to use for our databse.
 I settled on a list of 250 destinations collated by Nghia Nhuyen and offered for use on her GitHub [here](https://github.com/nghia-t-nguyen/travel-bot-project/blob/main/Travel-Destinations.csv).
 I edited the spreadsheet to include the **Name** of the destination, my teammates entered the **Location** and updated the **Country**for each one, and I also added the **Currency**.
 Later, I would also add a list of specific **Keywords** to each destination, which would be use later on in our quiz function: